 The octopi forms here are swirling, stretched, and streaming out like ribbons.
 Yet they appear like surrogates for the body as well.
 On one hand, their organic shapes might suggest entrails, but on the other, as the artist states in a video made in advance of the show, “…as humans, we believe we came from the water, we are water.”
-There is a sense of the image extending into the viewer’s realm of experience, of floating in the sea surrounding the subject, much in the same way one imagines each work being created.
+There is a sense of the image extending into the viewer’s realm of experience, of floating in the sea surrounding the subject, much in the same way that one might imagine the work being created.

-For someone who spends time at sea (the artist is described in support materials as a sailor), oceanic and nautical themes appear to come naturally for Buckley.
-It’s present not only in the creatures he depicts but also in titles of work such as Thera, Santorini, Greece which references the Aegean island once destroyed by a volcanic explosion around 1600 B.C.
-It’s with this connotation of ancient tragedy that Buckley’s work receives consideration under another light.
+As someone who spends time at sea (the artist is described in support materials as a sailor), nautical themes appear natural to Buckley.
+Oceanic tropes are present not only in the creatures he depicts but also in works like Thera, Santorini, Greece with references to the Aegean island once destroyed by a volcanic explosion around 1600 B.C.
+It’s with this connotation of ancient tragedy that Buckley’s work receives consideration in another light.

 Other works in the show referencing Aphrodite and the Count Ugolino of Pisa reveal sparks of inspiration coming from further myths and far-off places.
 These timeless stories, especially the tale of Ugolino and his sons’ somber fate evoke a mood surrounding the works that remain with the viewer.
 This, combined with the alchemy of the works’ material making, plus the creatures’ shadows, heighten a sense that could only be described as haunting.
 Yet as Buckley states, “the work is open to any interpretation.
 It asks for openness to the possibilities these images generate.”